monttj/CMSDAS2019/README.md

 This will create root files that contain the input variables.
-In this exercise, there are only two variables: dR and Mbb (distance and invariant mass between two b-tagged jets with minimum angle)
+In this exercise, there are only two variables:
+'dR' and 'Mbb' (distance and invariant mass between two b-tagged jets with minimum angle)

 check if you have two files : myntuple_ttH.root and myntuple_ttbb.root